 As far as language-learning ventures go, you’d have to be pretty mad to attempt to learn Italian in just 3 weeks, right?
 Well, this Brit thinks he can do it!
 Still, if David’s going to successfully learn Italian, he’ll definitely need the help of his Italian colleague Stefano along the way… 🇮🇹 #italianin3weeks

 Yes!
-I learnt Italian in only three weeks — a language I could barely speak a word of — using only the Babbel app.
+I was speaking Italian in only three weeks — using only the Babbel app.
 And along the way I picked up 8 handy tricks to get me speaking Italian with confidence when I arrived in Italy.
 Because I’m British I’m also bloody generous, so I don’t mind sharing my tips with you…

 1. Create a manageable schedule

-If you’re planning to get conversational in a new language in only a few weeks, you have to stick to a strict learning schedule, and you have to make every day count!
+If you’re planning to have a conversation in a new language in only a few weeks, you have to stick to a strict learning schedule, and you have to make every day count!

 The goal of learning Italian in 3 weeks might seem daunting, but the epic nature of the task before me looked a little less scary when I counted the number of lessons contained within the first two Babbel Italian beginner’s courses.
 I broke these courses down into manageable chunks of lessons, and I set myself a manageable goal of completing 3-4 lessons per day before I flew to Rome.
 This ensured that I didn’t overwhelm my brain with too much Italian that I would later struggle to remember.